Easy Ciabatta Rolls

 A broken-in-half roll on a small plate, with more rolls in the background of the shot.

-• Yeast: Nothing fancy, just active dry yeast.
-Again, some for the starter, and some for the dough.
+• Yeast: I make this bread with active dry yeast.
+Like the flour, you’ll need some for the starter and some for the dough.

 Overhead shot of rolls on a table in a cloth-napkin-lined dish, with one of the rolls on a small plate.
 Butter, butter knives, and additional items are on the table.